WordPress/gutenberg/packages/scripts/README.md

 ## Advanced Usage

 In general, this package should be used with the set of recommended config files.
-While it is possible to override every single config file provided, if you have to do it, it means that your use case is more complex than anticipated.
+While it’s possible to override every single config file provided, if you have to do it, it means that your use case is far more complicated than anticipated.
 If that happens, it would be better to avoid using the whole abstraction layer and set up your project with full control over tooling used.

 ### Webpack config